CRAPS MAT

 3. High Min Bets / Low Limits

-After testing various combinations, the ideal Craps Mat Home Party Game structure is:
+After testing various formats, I’ve found the ideal Craps Mat Home Party Game structure is:

 Picture